Dimiter

 Dimiter (also released under the title The Redemption in various parts of the world) is a novel by William Peter Blatty, released on March 16, 2010, through Forge Books.
 Publishers Weekly awarded Dimiter a starred review, calling it "a beautifully written, haunting tale of vengeance, spiritual searching, loss, and love".

 History

 Dimiter had been in work since 1974, after Blatty read an article in William Friedkin's office, during the production of The Exorcist, concerning the execution of a priest in the former atheist state of Albania.
 The novel is dedicated to Blatty's late son, Peter Vincent Galahad Blatty.

-It is available in both hardcover and audiobook formats.

 Feature film

 According to Blatty, in his June 30, 2010 audio interview with "Authors on Tour", director William Friedkin was set out to make Dimiter a feature film, which would have marked this their first collaboration in almost 40 years.
 The two attempted to adapt Blatty's previous novel, Legion, into a feature film, but Friedkin later left that production over creative differences.
 Blatty went on to direct the picture himself.
 The two nonetheless remained friends, speaking frequently.
 In lieu of the publication of Dimiter, Friedkin interviewed Blatty for his blog in The Huffington Post, a few days after the author's announcement of a feature film on July 6, and compared the new novel with their previous collaboration: